 (The Zentralfriedhof – aerial photo from ca. 1919; produced by the Verlag Luftbild Ges.m.b.H.; Wien Museum Inv.-Nr.
 306250; excerpt reproduced with permission under the terms of the CC0 licence)

-This Zentralfriedhof now occupies about 2.5 million m2, with over 300,000 graves and crypts, and more than 3 million “inhabitants.”
+This Zentralfriedhof now occupies just under 2.5 million m2, with some 330,000 graves and crypts, and around three million “inhabitants.”
 This makes it one of the biggest cemeteries in the world, perhaps second only to the Wadi-us-Salaam cemetery in Iraq.

-As a multi-denominational institution, the location includes dedicated areas for Judaism, Islam, Buddhism and various Orthodox churches.
+As a multi-denominational institution within a largely Catholic Austria, the location also includes dedicated sections for Judaism, Islam, Buddhism and various Orthodox churches.

 Famous graves